August in Budapest 2024

 bottom of the Chain Bridge

-This is What You See From a Cruise Boat – The Refurbished Bottom of The Bridge
+This is What You See From a Cruise Boat – The Refurbished Bottom of The Chain Bridge

-This summer, between June 17 and September 24, 2023, there will be no car traffic on the section of the lower embankment in Pest, between the Chain Bridge (Lánchíd) and Elizabeth Bridge (Erzsébet híd), specifically on Jane Haining rakpart (view on Google Map), during weekends.
+On weekends till September there will be no car traffic on the section of the lower embankment in Pest, between the Chain Bridge (Lánchíd) and Elizabeth Bridge (Erzsébet híd), specifically on Jane Haining rakpart (view on Google Map), during weekends.

 This stretch of the riverbank turns into vibrant public area with exciting programs ranging from